ribtoks/code-jamming/_posts/2015-07-16-interesting-issues-and-features-of-qt-programming.md

 28.11 Use QVector instead of QList for most types.
 If you have released public version with wrong type and users depend on it, you're screwed

 12.12 QML ListView fails to update itself after sophisticated filter/remove operations.
-You have to manually <code class="language-clike">positionViewAtBeginning()</code> stuff
+You have to manually `positionViewAtBeginning()` stuff

 20.03 QFile in Windows does not respect flag QIODevice::Unbuffered because of "lack of native support in Windows" (bullshit) as of Qt 5.6